Table of contents

 So Bibracte had not been looted and devastated but was just abandoned in favor of a village nearby, which featured apparently a better infrastructure and a more suitable geographical location.

 Between 700 B.C. and 500 A.D.
 1 emerged the second epoch in human history that was concisely denominated after a metal due to its overwhelming relevance: the Iron Age.

 Iron, that was in the form of iron-ore easily available (at least easier than copper, and tin in particular) substituted bronze (the alloy of copper and tin) as material for weapons, armaments, and items for civil use.

 Iron can be alloyed with carbon to steel, whose properties (hardness, toughness) were far superior to bronze, or any other metal or alloy known at the time.

 However, iron is more difficult to smelter and the process requires expert know-how and much experience.

 The Gaul culture had acquired and refined this then state-of-the-art know-how.
-So the Gaul armies were capable to resist the enemy military forces for a period until the more advanced organization of the Romans eventually tipped the scales.
+So the Gaul armies were capable to resist the enemy military forces for some time until the more advanced organization of the Romans eventually tipped the scales.

 Bibracte was protected through two rings of a defensive wall, which comprised stones, mineral filler material and wooden beams in a specific truss layout (murus gallicus).